-The Teso sub-region has recorded 467 tuberculosis cases in the past three months, prompting Uganda’s Ministry of Health to deploy a mobile TB clinic to expand community screening and early treatment.
+The Teso sub-region has recorded 467 tuberculosis cases in the past three months, prompting Uganda’s Ministry of Health to deploy a mobile TB clinic to expand community screening and speed up diagnosis and treatment.

-The mobile clinic was handed over to Soroti Regional Referral Hospital on Tuesday.
-Tusumisirize Didas, the national coordinator for mobile TB services, said the clinic is designed to provide same-day TB screening, diagnosis and immediate initiation of treatment.
+The mobile clinic was handed over Tuesday to Soroti Regional Referral Hospital.
+Tusumisirize Didas, the national coordinator for mobile TB services, said the unit is designed to provide same-day TB screening, diagnosis and immediate initiation of treatment.

-The van is equipped with a digital chest X-ray system that displays results instantly, enabling health workers to make rapid clinical decisions, Tusumisirize said.
-He added that the clinic will also offer HIV, diabetes and hypertension testing, making it a multi-purpose outreach service for hard-to-reach communities.
+The van is equipped with a digital chest X-ray system that displays results instantly, allowing health workers to make rapid clinical decisions, he said.
+The clinic will also offer HIV, diabetes and hypertension testing, making it a multi-purpose outreach service for hard-to-reach communities.

 Ruth Frances Aloket, the TB focal person for the Teso sub-region, said the disease burden remains high, with at least 20 people testing positive for TB out of every 1,000 individuals screened.